absolutelyaya/evil-captchas/README.md

 - Butterflies!
     - A bunch of Butterflies are set loose on your screen; click all of them
     - Difficulty influences how fast and erratic they move
+- Sponsor
+  - Now for a message from our sponsors
+- Journey of Slime
+  - Get to the other side while avoiding getting squished by slimes or drowning in rivers in an isometric 3d frogger minigame
+  - Difficulty influences the length of the area and the amount of rails//rivers

 I have some more ideas as well, those were too ambitious for a quick joke side project though.
 Maybe I'll add them in the future
 There is a Trick to some of them